Evolution exam questions cannot be blocked, says Ofqual

 Earlier this month, Yesodey Hatorah Senior Girls' School in Hackney, east London, was criticised for blacking out questions about evolution in a GCSE science paper.

-It meant that pupils could not answer the questions.'Not allowed'
+It meant that pupils could not answer the questions.

 It also raised the issue of whether faith schools could opt out of questions in public exams if they clashed with their religious beliefs.